Panasonic GX80 vs Pentax 645Z

 - More heavily discounted: Has been on the market for longer (launched in April 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the 645Z emerges as the winner of the match-up (16 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 645Z comes out slightly ahead of the GX80 (16 : 15 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GX80 and the Pentax 645Z place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.